syncfusion-content/javascript-docs/js/Grid/Editing.md

 ### Insert Record:

-Using `insertUrl` property, you can specify the controller action mapping URL to perform insert operation in server side.
+Using `insertUrl` property, you can specify the controller action mapping URL to perform insert operation at server side.

 The following code example describes the above behavior.